sparameswaran/nsx-t-gen/README.md

 * NAT setup
 * Route distribution

+## Alert
+This is purely a trial work-in-progress and not officially supported by anyone.
+Please use caution while using it.

 ## Offline envs
 This is only applicable if the docker image `nsxedgegen/nsx-t-gen-worker:latest` is unavailable or env is restricted to offline.